minprog/programmeren-1/problems/sort_single/index.md

 - You may not use recursion to perform the sort, i.e. the function `sort` may never call itself.

 Be sure to translate this description of the algorithm's properties to some form of pseudocode before you take to translating it into C.

-## Automated tests

-Note: our automated tests are not functional yet!